 Starting an eCommerce business, learning how to increase eCommerce sales, and using an eCommerce marketing strategy are all exciting.
 But what’s not so thrilling?
 Legal matters and company policies, including your shipping policy.

 Your shipping policy details when your products are shipped, the carrier(s) you use, any expedited shipping options, and more.
 It’s usually not what gets business owners out of bed in the morning, but it must be handled regardless.
+Even when you're learning the fun of how to ship wine you need to think about shipping policies.

 eBay Shipping Policy